yihong0618/running_page/README.md

 <br>

 1. follow the strava steps
+2. copy all your tcx files to TCX_OUT
-2. Execute in the root directory:
+3. Execute in the root directory:

 ```python
 python3(python) scripts/tcx_to_strava_sync.py ${client_id} ${client_secret}  ${strava_refresch_token}